bgoonz/gists-revamp/_CURRENT/674c3f16/memoization.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*fS_yOCDL-4NyBLyj.png" class="graf-image" /></figure>-   <span id="47ea">*n *, the height of this tree will be `n`.
 You derive this by following
     the path going straight down the left side of the tree.</span>
 -   <span id="855a">each internal node leads to two more nodes.
 Overall, this means that the tree will have roughly 2n nodes.</span>
--   <span id="df50">which is the same as saying that the `fib `function has an exponential time complexity of 2n.</span>
+-   <span id="df50">which is the same as saying that the `fib`function has an exponential time complexity of 2n.</span>
 -   <span id="42df">That is very slow!</span>

-See for yourself, try running `fib(50)` - you'll be waiting for quite a lot longer than you’ve gotten used to waiting for a program to run in the last decade.
+See for yourself, try running `fib(50)` - you’ll be waiting for quite a lot longer than you’ve gotten used to waiting for a program to run in the last decade.

 The green regions highlighted above are repetitive.